mbinnun/blackjack_back/README.md

 - cp .env.example .env

 1. fill in all the parameters in the .env file.
 Tune them to your needs
-2. on your mongodb server, create a db named EMPLOYEES and a collection name TblEmployees
+2. on your mongodb server, create a db named GAMES and a collection name TblGames
-3. paste the contents of the file "/db_restore/TblEmployees.json" into the TblEmployees collection

 - npm install